 Why are Most UK Brokers Based in London?

-Of the 25 UK currency brokers listed on this page, 20 of the currency brokers are based in London.
+Of all of the UK currency brokers listed on this page, 20 of the currency brokers are based in London.
 As the capital of the UK, one might naturally expect a higher concentration of currency brokers in London as you would any industry, but the history of finance and FX in the City of London goes a little deeper than that.

 London’s role as the world’s centre of finance has long historical roots.
 By the end of the 19th century more than half of the world’s trade was conducted in pounds sterling but the main currency trading hubs in the early 20th century were actually Paris, New York and Berlin.
 London really started to regain its global presence in currency trading thanks to the relaxation of exchange controls in 1958.
 By the 1990’s London’s most significant revenue-earning function was to provide a centre for the international banking market.
 The unique collection of banks from all over the globe allowed for an exceptional range of currencies to be traded.